 The employer and employee contribution rates for all plans were effective as of September 1, 2021.
 PERS contribution rates changed on July 1, 2021.
-TRS and SERS plans will not have a contribution rate change until September 1, 2021.
+Contribution rates for TRS and SERS plans changed on

+September 1, 2021.
 The pension plan contribution rates (expressed as a percentage of covered payroll) for fiscal year 2022 are listed below: